architen100/MealGenerator/DEVELOPMENT.md

     - Used a new GUI called ofxDatGui
         - Played around with the dropdown menu to see if gui worked
         - Had to rename the ofDatGui files so it matched the project path
+    - Couldn't fit all the recipe names in a dropdown menu so opted to use a scrollview instead
+        - Was able to code so that I could add the recipe names to the scrollview